- Home

 Applying for new insurance (life, income protection or travel) may be harder because you have had cancer.
 You are generally required to provide your medical history, including any diagnosis of cancer.

-In general, you should be able to buy insurance for things that are not cancer-related (like travel insurance for lost luggage or life insurance for accidental death).
-It may be difficult to buy travel insurance that covers cancer-related medical problems, but you should be able to get coverage for non-cancer-related medical costs.
+It may be difficult to buy travel insurance that covers medical problems that are related to cancer, but you should be able to get coverage for non-cancer-related medical costs.
 It is a good idea to check exactly what is covered before buying a new insurance policy.

 Podcast for people affected by cancer